 A&HL 6031: Advanced conversation analysis

-Prerequisite: A&HL 4105.
 This course is designed to help students pursue further interests in CA as a methodology as well as its vast body of findings on language and social interaction .
 Aside from considering the various methodological issues related to CA, three main themes will be explored: (1) turn-taking and sequencing beyond the basics; (2) tacit practices in interaction (gesture, prosody, and discourse markers in interaction; cf. contextualization cues); (3) membership categorization device (MCD).
 The class will be conducted in a format that combines lectures, critical readings analyses, and data sessions.
+Special fee: $15.

 A&HL 6207: Advanced fieldwork in applied linguistics and TESOL